ucsb-cs16/w20/backup_lab/lab06.md

 ---
-assigned: 2019-08-07 00:00
-desc: Advanced array lists and dynamic arrays
-due: 2019-08-14 23:59
 layout: lab
 num: lab06
 ready: true
+desc: "Advanced array lists and dynamic arrays"
+assigned: 2020-02-21 09:00:00.00-8
+due: 2020-02-28 23:59:00.00-8
 ---

 # Goals of this lab

 The goal of this lab is get more practice with iterating through arrays and dynamically allocating memory.
 Continue to practice code tracing to reason about your code.
 We request that you DO NOT ask the staff to debug your code.
 They have been specifically instructed not to debug for you, rather to guide in the process.

+# Academic Honesty
+All work submitted for this lab should be your own.
+If you are using any hints from a previous offering of this course that was posted publicly by a CS16 instructor, you must cite your source.

 # Step by Step Instructions: PLEASE READ CAREFULLY!

 ## Step 1: Getting Started

 1. Decide if you are working alone, or working in a pair.
+Pair programming is OPTIONAL for this lab.

 2. If you are working as a pair, make sure that you submit as a pair on Gradescope at the end of the lab.
 Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.

-3. Go to github and create a git repo for this lab following the naming convention specified in previous labs.
+3. Go to github and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).
 If you are working with a partner only one of you needs to create the repo.

 4. If you are working with a partner and you are the one who created the github repo, add your partner as a collborator on the repo